 The responsibilities of a virtual office manager will depend highly on the company itself – what the company needs, how many hours the employee is expected to work per week, the company culture, and so on.
 But, most of the responsibilities of the corporate office manager will still apply.

 The biggest difference with a virtual office manager is the lack of physical space to manage.
 It may seem redundant to have an office manager with no office, but this is a misconception.
-With a virtual office, the office manager must still juggle most of the tasks of a traditional office manager – such as organizing travel, planning offsite company events, helping with projects for other teams – but now this requires dealing with teams spread across different locations.
+With a virtual office, the office manager must still juggle most of the tasks of a traditional office manager – such as organizing travel, planning offsite company events, helping with projects for other teams, implementing videoconferencing tools – but now this requires dealing with teams spread across different locations.
 And this may even mean different countries in totally different time zones.
 It may seem counterintuitive, but employing an office manager may be most important when there is no physical office at all.

 How is the concept of office management changing?

 Office management has evolved considerably in recent years.
 These employees have transformed from receptionists and secretaries tasked with making photocopies and relaying messages, now to more strategic-level roles in the company.
 Many office managers now meet with senior staff regularly as they are charged with important decisions such as office location, productivity improvements, and more.

 Modern office managers are expected to have a more direct impact on the revenue generation of the company.
 They are tasked with planning, executing, and analyzing their own projects just as other departments in the company – all with the aim of bringing real value to the company.

 More and more, office managers are becoming involved with the work of other teams – such as helping to craft large marketing and branding campaigns, helping to plan company-run events, and aiding the HR team with projects aimed at improving employee satisfaction and productivity.
 The office manager can typically be tasked with finding and establishing suitable employee wellness programs, usually in coordination with HR.